 [Heading inserted in Gazette 13 Sep 1996 p.
 4545.]

-16. Control of organotin anti-fouling paint
+16. Organotin anti-fouling paint, restrictions on use, sale etc. of

 (1) On and from 1 November 1991, a person shall not apply organotin anti-fouling paint to, or cause or permit such paint to be applied to —

-(a) a piling, pier, buoy, mooring or other structure in an enclosed water body or a semi-enclosed water body;
+(a) a piling, pier, buoy, mooring or other structure in an enclosed water body or a semi-enclosed water body; or

-(b) a vessel that is 25 metres or less in length; or
+(b) a vessel that is 25 m or less in length; or

-(c) a vessel that is more than 25 metres in length, unless the paint has been formulated so that in respect of each square centimetre of surface to which it is applied —
+(c) a vessel that is more than 25 m in length, unless the paint has been formulated so that in respect of each square centimetre of surface to which it is applied —

 (i) not more than 210 micrograms of organotin are released during the first 14 days after the application of the paint; and